hamidgholami/accp-cheatsheet/README.md

 - You can use **AWS Artifact Reports** to download AWS security and compliance documents, such as <ins>AWS ISO certifications</ins>, <ins>Payment Card Industry (PCI)</ins>, and <ins>System and Organization Control (SOC) reports</ins>.
 - It is **online**, self-service portal that AWS provides to enable customers to *view reports* and, such as *PCI reports*, and *accept agreements*.
 - It is your **go-to**, central resource for compliance-related information that matters to you.

-### AWS WAF
--  Is a **web application firewall** that protects against **common exploits** that could compromise application availability, compromise security or consume excessive resources.

 ### AWS Service Catalog
 - It can be used to <ins>create and manage a selection of AWS services</ins> that are approved for use on AWS.